julienloizelet/magento2-ddev-installation/README.md

 ### Test your Magento 2 instance

-You could run all the DDEV basic commands and some specific ones coming from [my M2/DDEV repo](https://github.com/julienloizelet/ddev-m2).
+You could run all the DDEV basic commands and some specific ones coming from some DDEV add-ons

 #### Examples